What Does A Financial Analyst Do?

-A Financial Analyst analyses a or project company with the end objective to suggest the management/clients about viable investment decisions.
+A financial analyst analyzes a project or a company to suggest viable investment decisions to the management/clients.
 They do a thorough financial analysis and make suitable objective projections to arrive at their conclusions.

 #1 – Collection of Information & Data

-Financial Analyst collects information & data relevant for analysis.
-Information such as historical financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
-These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels., transactional reports from accounting software, information about the movement in stock prices, industry research information, statistical information about the products or services dealt in by the company, macroeconomic information relevant to the company to be analysed.
-Now, the basic question arises who will provide him with such information?
-They are required to gather the information from the company itself & Bloomberg or any other government websites wherein such information is available for the general public.
-The historical financial statements can be extracted free of cost from the website of the Securities & Exchange Commission (SEC).
+Financial analyst collects information and data relevant for analysis.
+In addition, they analyze information such as historical financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels., transactional reports from accounting software, information about the movement in stock prices, industry research information, statistical information about the company’s products or services, and macroeconomic information relevant to the company.
+The fundamental question arises, who will provide him with such information?
+They must gather the data from the company itself and Bloomberg or any other government websites wherein such information is available to the general public.
+One can extract historical financial statements from the Securities and Exchange Commission (SEC) website.

 #3 – Projections & Forecast

-No one knows the future, but still, we do predict & plan for the future.
+No one knows the future, but we still predict and plan for the future.
 Companies also do the same.
-They take a base & use assumption to arrive a certain set of projections.
-In some cases, the client-company itself provides the projections & forecast, and the analyst has to check the same for reasonableness of the projections.
-It is easy for an analyst to predict the future of the company prospects.
-This involves the art & science of probabilities.
-Art & science basically means certain assumption & working on those assumptions.
+They take a base and use assumptions to arrive at certain projections.
+Sometimes, the client company provides the points and forecast.
+Then, the analyst checks the projections’ reasonableness.
+It is easy for an analyst to predict the future of the company’s prospects.
+It involves the art and science of probabilities.
+Art and science mean certain assumptions and working on those assumptions.